 Frequently Asked Questions

 Yoga is a general term that encompasses many practices or techniques that when applied have profound effects on both the physical body and the mind.
-The body and the mind influence each other so regardless if you are focusing on one or the other they are both receiving benefits.
+The body and the mind influence each other, so regardless of whether you are focusing on one or the other, they are both receiving benefits.

-A simple example of this is if you are stressed as a result of various life circumstances and you move your body through a series of Yoga Poses along with using your breath in a specific way, your mind will start to relax and your body will feel better.
-You didn’t necessarily do anything to or for your mind, you just focused on the body and the both relaxed.
-Yoga defined is “union” Body+Mind.
+A simple example of this is that if you are stressed as a result of various life circumstances, and you move your body through a series of yoga poses along with using your breath in a specific way, your mind will start to relax and your body will feel better.
+You didn’t necessarily do anything to or for your mind, you just focused on the body and they both relaxed.
+Yoga defined is “union” (of body+mind).
 It’s a Sanskrit word that refers to an ancient Indian philosophical system that has a goal of becoming immersed in the awareness of the “inner self.”

 The seven types of asanas are:

 - Standing poses

 What if I am not comfortable doing some of these poses?
 Is yoga still right for me?